-The acute enteric infection that has caused several outbreaks worldwide in the recent years is known as cholera, otherwise called as violent dysentery.
-It has widely affected those locations with less potable supply of water, or those with inaccessible basic needs, and most especially those crowded places with lack of sanitation and hygiene practices.
+The acute enteric infection that has caused several outbreaks worldwide in recent years is known as cholera, otherwise called as violent dysentery.
+It has widely affected those locations with a less potable supply of water, or those with inaccessible basic needs, and most especially those crowded places with lack of sanitation and hygiene practices.

 The initial clinical manifestations of an individual infected with cholera are

 - Acute colicky pain of the abdomen

 - Mild diarrhea with yellowish colored stools

 - Fever, which may or may not be present

 Later on, if not treated right away it could get worse to more profuse watery diarrhea (grayish-white or rice water colored stools), vomiting, and severe or violent leg cramps – leading to mild up to severe dehydration.

 |Mild Dehydration||Moderate Dehydration||Severe Dehydration|